very-scary-scenario/nkd.su/PANIC.md

 has Python 2.7 and Apache or nginx or some httpd capable of hosting WSGI apps installed.

 - Talk to Shillito.
-He has a some passwords and keys and other things that you'll want if you're going to set up a replacement instance.
+He has some passwords and keys and other things that you'll want if you're going to set up a replacement instance.

 - Make and activate a virtualenv.
     - I use [virtualenvwrapper][vew].
 I